ronelnjogang/ece-webapp-adama-ronel/README.md

 ### Task 2: Client-Side Rendering

-I implemented feature the client-side rendering by following these steps:
+We implemented feature the client-side rendering by following these steps:

 1. `npm install --save next`